 The official story provides a single event situation with all the material found in the gully related to Ötzi.
 This would be a remarkable situation in glacial archaeology.
 Ice sites tend to accumulate material over time, not preserve one single event only, and especially not in mountain passes, where there is often quite a lot of human and natural activity over time.

 What does the evidence say?
 If Ötzi and his equipment had been permanently buried by ice like in a time capsule, the radiocarbon-dated material from the gully should all derive from his time, at least no later.
-A 2001 report by Walter Kutschera summarizing the available radiocarbon dates shows that this is not the case.
-Kutschera states explicitly: “These results indicate that the site of the iceman was probably ice-free also at considerably earlier and later times…” The material not related to Ötzi based on the radiocarbon dates is mostly of natural origin.
+A 2014 report by Walter Kutschera and colleagues summarizing the available radiocarbon dates shows that this is not the case.
+The material not related to Ötzi based on the radiocarbon dates is mostly of natural origin.
 The exception to this is a piece of cut green alder, radiocarbon-dated to 800-410 BC, i.e. the Hallstatt period.

 The radiocarbon dates clearly show that material was repeatedly added to the assemblage in the gully.
 This could only have happened if the find spot was also repeatedly exposed.
 The gully started to collect material from c.
-5300 BC and continued until the last millennium BC.
-Only after this is there no more radiocarbon-dated material.
+5300 BC and continued until c.
+2000 BC.
 It is also worth noting that a piece of charcoal in the gully was dated to be about one thousand years older than Ötzi.
 He was not the first human on the site either.